luistripa/MerendaBot/README.md

 # Timers (periodic alerts)

-The bot possesses the following timers:
+The bot possesses the following event timers:
 - [x] class alert (alerts when a class is about to start)
 - [x] weekly reports (reports all tests and assignments for the week)
 - [x] test alert (alerts when a test is to be done soon)